 Your selection here determines whether our system will apply the playbook's automated actions to either accounts or users (that match your playbook's rules).
 There's a big difference in functionality based on your selection.

 For example, let's say you build a playbook with these conditions:

 Let's also say your Playbook has an action to automatically send an email to whoever has the Playbook applied to them.
 Depending on whether your Playbook targets accounts or users, the functionality is quite different:

 If it targets users

 The Playbook will send an email to accounts the moment the account's health score is greater than 7.0 and the account has at least 1 user with a last NPS score greater than 8.
 Which users at the account get the email?
-You control this when configuring the email action via the TO option (you can select Account owners, All users, or Specific users (matching an extra set of filters).
+You control this when configuring the email action via the TO option (you can select Account owners, All users, or Specific users that match an extra set of filters).